Curves of fixed gonality with many rational points: Introduction

 \end{thm}

 For the proof, we will use the theory of curves on toric surfaces.
 The idea is to construct the desired curve $C$ inside a certain toric surface $S$.
 Such a method was introduced by Kresch, Wetherell and Zieve in \cite{kresch_curves_2001} to construct non-singular curves over $\FF_q$ of every sufficiently large genus $g$ with at least $c_qg^{1/3}$ $\FF_q$-rational points, for some constant $c_q$ depending on $q$.
 In our setting, we also want to control the gonality of $C$.
 It would be desirable if $C$ would be smooth in the surface $S$.
 However, $S$ has only roughly $(q+1)^2$ $\FF_q$-rational points, so we cannot hope for this if $\gamma$ is large compared to $q$.
 Instead, we construct $C$ as a singular curve inside $S$.
 By carefully controlling the singularities of $C$, we are able to control both the rational points on $C$ and the (geometric) genus of $C$.
 To do this we rely on work by Poonen \cite{poonen_squarefree_2003} to make sure that a certain discriminant polynomial is squarefree.
+This is also where the condition that the characteristic is not 2 is needed.

 In upcoming work together with Faber \cite{faber_vermeulen}, we use another approach using class field theory to try to prove Theorem \ref{thm:main.theorem}.
 In particular, we are able to prove that for fixed $q, \gamma$, we have that